A Beginner’s Guide

 3. Target Bedding-to-Feeding Routes

-Before rutting season, the number one priority of deer is enjoying the feast of acorns, nuts, fruits and plants and bulking up as the leaner seasons approach.
+Before rutting season, the number one priority of the game animals is enjoying the feast of acorns, nuts, fruits and plants and bulking up as the leaner seasons approach.
 Deer look for food with high sugar content, so fruits, nuts and acorns usually take the top spots if they have a choice between different food sources.

 As opening day approaches, look for areas where the deer’s preferred food types are abundant.
 Set up cameras in the area and identify where they might head to for bedding if they decide to feed in the area.
 As you ease back on the pressure, the deer that settle into your hunting spot should start to follow more predictable patterns, allowing you to mark off key transit routes they take to go from bed to food.